The Drugs People Take Most Often Before Sex, According to a New Study

 Sex, drugs, and rock 'n' roll make up a classic trio.
-We might not be able to tell you much about the rock 'n' roll part (sorry, we're not a music site), but we can tell you what drugs people take before a sex session.
-A new study looked into the sex lives of thousands of people to find out which drugs are most commonly used to heat things up between the sheets.
+We might not be able to tell you much about the rock 'n' roll part, but we can tell you what drugs people take before ex.
+A new study looked into the sex lives of thousands of people to find out which drugs are most commonly used before a sex session.

 The study, published in the Journal of Sexual Medicine, used data from the 2013 Global Drug Survey, an annual survey of the drug habits of people from multiple countries, including the US and UK.
 Over 22,000 people took part in the survey, answering questions like if they've used drugs before sex and if they used them to specifically to enhance sex.

 This probably won't surprise you, but the researchers determined that alcohol was the substance most people used before taking it to the bedroom.
 Roughly 60% of respondents said they drank before sex at least once.
 Cannabis came in second, with about 37% of men and 26% of women saying they smoked herb before bumping and grinding.